 Did the use of EITs violate international law under the Convention Against Torture (CAT)?
 International prohibition against terror is jus cogens, that is, it is the norm of international law.
 The CAT defines “torture” as

-“any act by which severe pain or suffering, whether physical or mental, is intentionally inflicted on a person for such proposes as obtaining from him or a third person information or a confession, punishing him for an act he or a third person has committed or is suspected of having committed, or intimidating or coercing him or a third person, or for any reason based on discrimination of any kind, when such pain or suffering is inflicted by or at the instigation of or with the consent or acquiescence of a public official or other person in an official capacity.”
+“any act by which severe pain or suffering, whether physical or mental, is intentionally inflicted on a person for such proposes as obtaining from him (or a third-person) information or a confession, punishing him for an act he or a third person has committed or is suspected of having committed, or intimidating or coercing him or a third person, or for any reason based on discrimination of any kind when such pain or suffering is inflicted by or at the instigation of or with the consent or acquiescence of a public official or another person in an official capacity.”

 The CAT distinguishes between torture and other acts of cruel, inhuman or degrading treatment or punishment which do not amount to torture as defined in article 1.
 The CAT thus treats torture as an extreme form of cruel, inhuman, or degrading treatment.”
 Moreover, it is important to understand that the United States has determined what aspects of CAT would apply to its government and citizens by enacting 18 U.S.C. §2340.
 Thus, the CAT applies to the United States only in accordance with the reservations, declarations, and understandings articulated by the United States.
 Accordingly, the United States prohibits torture only as proscribed in 18 U.S.C. § 2340; and prohibits otherwise ‘cruel, inhumane, and degrading’ treatment would violate the English Amendment prohibition against cruel and unusual punishment or the Fifth and Fourteenth Amendment prohibitions against conduct that ‘shocks the conscience.’”